futsum/project-medicalNoShow/README.md

 ![status](https://user-images.githubusercontent.com/2644463/30722033-16dc1222-9eec-11e7-810d-bc4cee0e651c.PNG)

 The median age of those patients who failed to show up for their appointment is 33; in contrast, the median age for those who showed up is 40.
-It seems that on average younger patients failed to show up more than the older patients.
+It seems that on average no-show patients are younger than show-up patients.

 ![status by Age](https://user-images.githubusercontent.com/2644463/30722411-50343430-9eee-11e7-9af7-b226e8f94a59.PNG)